iot-lab-kiit/GitOnAndroid/README.md

 * Private key management
 * Manually choose code language
 * `git diff` between commits
-* Import existing repositories (that is, you can copy a repository from computer and import to MGit)
+* Import existing repositories (that is, you can copy a repository from computer and import to GitOnAndroid)
 * Checkout remote branches
 * Merge branches
 * Push merged content